Class Arachnida (Arachnids)

 Body length up to 6 mm.

-This harvestman has notably forked pedipalps, and it is often found on walls and vegetation with its legs stretched out to its sides and its forked pedipalps pointing forward.
+Dicranopalpus ramosus has notably forked pedipalps, and it is often found on walls and vegetation with its legs stretched out to its sides and its forked pedipalps pointing forward.
 The males are darker than the females with a characteristic ‘Zorro mask’ across the eyes.

 Originally discovered in Morocco, Dicranopalpus ramosus spread to Europe in the early 1940s, and was reported in Bournemouth, Dorset, in 1956.
 It has become well established throughout Britain, reaching Scotland in 2000.
 It is now regarded as a frequent species.

-Recorded and accepted via iRecord.
+Species recorded and verified via iRecord.